thelukemccarthy/scripts_and_files/feature-toggle-best-practice.md

     * Timing a dependant feature's release becomes trivial when it can be deployed and only released when the feature toggle has been turned on.
 We've all been in the situation where we couldn't release because our team was ready to release a feature that had a dependency on another system.
 Usually a lot of pressure was put on the team to ensure the feature was delivered on time.
-Only to find on the day of release that out dependant system can't release.
+Only to find on the day of release the dependant system can't release.
-    Without feature toggles the code is now in an unreleasable state unless you revert changes or do other painful things which result in that code no longer being integrated or even being lost
+    Without feature toggles the code would be in an unreleasable state unless you revert changes or do other painful things which result in that code no longer being integrated with the new changes, or even being lost
   * Decouples deployment from release
+    * This encapsulates the points above
-  * Enables trunk based development and CI (you're not really doing CI if you're not doing trunk based development, you're doing periodic/sometimes intergration)
+  * Enables trunk based development and CI (Even if you have a CI server, you're not really doing CI if you're not doing trunk based development, you're doing periodic/sometimes integration)
   * Less likely to have merge conflicts
+    * Feature toggles allow trunk based development with everyone continuously check in and pulling from trunk you are less likely to have merge conflicts.
+Even if you do have merge conflicts the conflicts will be smaller
   * Reduce the amount to time to production, fix a bug, recover a system failure
+    * When done well, feature toggles reduce the risk of deploying to production.
+This means you can deploy on every commit reducing the time to get anything into production.
   * Can be used to facilitate A/B Testing
+    * With feature toggles and a thrid party service like Launch Darkly, A/B testing become quite easy.
+You can of course do A/B testing without a thrid party service, but don't, it's harder than you think.

 ## Why NOT to use Feature Toggles ##
+  * Some types of projects,
+    * Machinery (cars, planes, earth move equipment etc)
+    * Desktop software that needs to keep track of versions
+    * Low trust environments, such as open source software.
+The low trust refers to the people you take pull requests from and not the software.
+If you're taking a pull request from someone you don't know you probably want to check their code before it hits your trunk
+    * Medical equipment
-  * You don't use, or have any plan move to, trunk based development, continuous integration and continuous deployment
+  * You don't use, or have any plan move to, trunk based development, continuous integration and continuous delivery
     * If the team is using feature branches, adding feature toggles on top, provides all the pain of both (feature branches and feature toggle), with limited extra benefits of using feature toggles
   * Moves some complexity of branching into the code base
     * Branching strategies are complex, moving to feature toggles doesn't completely remove all the complexity.
-If the team isn't mature enough or lacks the discipline require to always implemented feature toggles a lot of pain can be the result.
+If the team isn't mature enough or lacks the discipline require to always implemented feature toggles, a lot of pain can result.

 ## Best Practices ##
-  * Feature toggle all new code (except bugs)
+  * Feature toggle all new code (except bugs, but probably bugs too)
+    * You never know what is going to change, or be found.
+Imagine the confidence and trust you can build when a Product Owner comes to you and asks to remove a feature minutes before a release, and you smile and say "No Problem"
   * When a feature toggle is off/missing the existing behaviour shouldn't change.
-    * This works as a fail safe and is less likely to cause problems
+    * This works as a fail-safe and is less likely to cause problems in production if someone forgets to create a feature toggle in production environment
   * Create the feature toggle before any other code
-    * Going back to add a feature toggle after the code is done is much harder than adding the feature toogle as the first thing you do before any other code
+    * Going back to add a feature toggle after the code is done is much harder than adding the feature toggle as the first thing you do before any other code
     * If you add the feature toggle after the code is complete
       * You might miss code that should have been toggled.
 This can introduce bugs and unexpected behaviour
-      * You can't check your code into trunk because you don't have a feature toogle yet
+      * You can't check your code into trunk because you don't have a feature toggle yet or it could be released to production while incomplete
   * Make it easy for QAs to change the value in a test environment
   * Support different values for each environment (dev, test, prod)
   * Make Feature toggles easy to remove